orey/stuff/config/README.md

 # Tips for running development tools in professional Win64 environment

+## Environment variables in Windows

+* From Start menu open Control Panel.
+* In Control panel Go to "User Accounts".
+* In the user Accounts, Click on "Change my environment variables"
+* A Environment Variables dialog will get opened.
+You can add/edit/delete your environment variables and Path in the highlighted section.

 ## Portable versions

 Prefer portable versions.
 Use ```.bat``` scripts to include the various binaries.